tripleee/SmokeDetector-wiki/Privileges.md

 Exercise some common sense, bring your sense of humour, and we'll all get along just fine.

 Breaches of any part of this policy should in the majority of cases be reported to a [Charcoal team member](https://github.com/orgs/Charcoal-SE/people) or by emailing `smokey@artofcode.co.uk`.
 In cases where a breach also contravenes the Stack Exchange Be Nice policy, it can be reported to any Stack Exchange network moderator.

+## External Liaison
+Occasionally, spam on SE sites gets handled incorrectly.
+Historically in these cases, a Charcoal member has often reached out to the people involved in this situation to offer advice on how spam should be handled correctly.
+However, as Charcoal has continued to expand it becomes more difficult to have experienced team members do this, so this is some guidance on how to approach liaising with other people or communities around the SE network.

+**If you're going to go to other sites and advise people on how to deal with spam**, that's awesome, but make sure you're doing it diplomatically.
+Bear in mind that you will likely have little activity on the target site, and this is the first impression many users will have of you and of Charcoal.

+- **Provide context.** Make sure you tell your audience who *you* are (and if pertinent, who Charcoal are and what we do), what happened with the spam post, why that wasn't the right outcome, and what could be done instead.
+Wherever you can, provide links to back up your statements so that it's not just "some random person from <strike>outer space</strike> somewhere else on the network".
+- **Phrase what you say carefully.** Avoid anything that could seem accusatory - it seems silly, but try to avoid saying *you*.
+If it seems personal, someone'll take it personally, and won't be able to see the real issue because they think they've been insulted.
+Instead of *"You did X and you shouldn't have!"*, try *"X happened to Y post, and* I think *this could have been done Z way instead, according to `[SE policy](link to it)`"*
+- **Assume good faith.** Even if a post has been handled incorrectly, it most likely wasn't done out of malice.
+Remember that, and don't treat people like they're idiots for not knowing the policy.

+Remember to [Be Nice](http://meta.stackexchange.com/help/be-nice) at all times.
+If *at any point* you don't feel you can start or continue a conversation diplomatically and Nicely, *step back*.
+There are plenty of other users who can help out; if necessary, call on one of the mods involved in the project - they're used to being diplomatic with irksome users.